1995 American League Championship Series: Seattle Mariners

 Safeco Field (pictured in 2007), now named T-Mobile Park, home of the Mariners since 1999.

 By the time of their American League Division Series meeting with the Yankees, Washington governor Mike Lowry called an emergency session of the legislature in early October with one goal: to approve a new funding package for a stadium.
 A few weeks after the end of the Mariners postseason run, the King County Council voted, 10–3, to enact the stadium funding package that the Washington state legislature approved.
 Although groundbreaking on what would become Safeco Field was still 18 months off, baseball was finally safe in Seattle.

 The Mariners would avenge their 1995 ALCS loss to the Indians when they beat them in the 2001 ALDS in five games.
-The Mariners broke the all-time wins record for a team in 2001; however, they failed to make the World Series that season, losing to the Yankees 4-1 in the ALCS.
+The Mariners broke the all-time wins record for a team in 2001; however, they failed to make the World Series that season, losing to the Yankees 4–1 in the ALCS.
 The franchise had not been back to the playoffs since 2001 until they qualified for the 2022 playoffs.

 In July 2019, MLB Network released MLB Network Presents: The 1995 Mariners, Saving Baseball in Seattle.

-1995 was the closest the Mariners came to a World Series, as they have not made a World Series in their franchise history, until the 2025 ALCS when the Mariners lost in seven games to the Blue Jays.
+Until losing to the Blue Jays in seven games in the 2025 ALCS, 1995 was the closest the Mariners came to a World Series, as they have not made a World Series in their franchise history.